AtlassianPS/AtlassianPS.github.io/docs/Contributing/our-guidelines.md

 The documentation of a project is located in the `/docs/` folder and is the source of truth for all documentation.

-We realize documentation is the boring part of coding, but it is a necessary evil and not something that can be thrown over the wall unless we gain some dedicated documentation contributors.
+We realize documentation is a boring part of coding, but it is a necessary evil.
+This is not something that can be thrown over the wall unless we gain some dedicated documentation contributors.
 The only way to keep this project properly documented is to do it as we go and not after the fact.

-Any code submission will be checked for the according changes to the documentation.
+Any code submission will be checked for documentation according to its changes.

 ## Changes To the Build System